riotkit-org/tunman/README.md

 Your local services should be exposed to the remote server and be visible on eg. http://localhost:1234, so you need an internal proxy or a load balancer like nginx to forward the traffic to the internet.

+#### Monitoring

+There is a tool in `./bin/monitor.sh` that verifies all tunnels by doing a ping on every forwarded port.

+To take an action on detected failure place your hook in the hooks.d/monitor-down.d